 The app took on a life of its own, eventually finding its way to Android.
 It is now available for Android phones and tablets, and is also a great option for using on an Android TV device.

 Since then it has been rebranded as Kodi, and is officially available through the Play Store.
-Alas, it isn’t available in the Amazon Appstore, so you won’t be able to use it with Amazon’s growing range of TV gadgets.
+Alas, it isn’t available in the Amazon Appstore, so you will need to sideload it if you want to use it with Amazon’s growing range of TV gadgets.

 An interface for TV